CameronNemo/brillo/README.md

 ### udev

-`brillo`'s udev rule grants necessary permissions to the `video` group.
+`brillo`'s udev rule grants necessary permissions to the `video` group for backlight devices and to the `input` group for keyboard LED devices.

-Any user in this group can modify the brightness directly.
+Any user in these groups can modify values directly.

 > Note: in this mode, stored brightness and minimum cap files will be in the user's cache home (typically "~/.cache").